9brada6/tabs-with-posts/development.md

 - Tab Queries:

-- Remove duplicate $queries_to_display from display_tabs() actions

-- Add somewhere in the widgets, that the tab is not displayed because a widget is not installed.
+- Bug: If after a query, no posts are returned(article blocks are not created), then the cache is not updated.
 - Add a message, if the tab contents are empty.

-- Bug: If we make a most rated posts(ordered), (or most viewed), then we disable the plugin, the tab will display but the contents not.
-(If there are no posts, then display a message).
-Aka Display a tab only if the content exist.

 - ------------------------------------------------------------------------------

-- Make ajax show a "Loading..." text in widget when selecting article block, and add a fail text.
+- Make ajax in widget when selecting article block to show a fail text.
 - Make ajax show a "Loading..." text before loading widget.

 - In General Settings, add a note to say that if you use a plugin with cache, then the cache should be refreshed.

-- Bug: If after a query, no posts are returned(article blocks are not created), then the cache is not updated.

 - Bug: Find where the cache might be generated different if the user has admin privilege, or find a way to disable admin privilege.